StackVista/stackstate-docs/stackpacks/integrations/agent_v2/windows.md

 - Hosts, processes and containers.
 - Telemetry for hosts, processes and containers
-- For OS versions with a Network Tracer: Network connections between processes and containers including network traffic telemetry.
-See the [supported Linux versions](/setup/agent/linux.md#supported-linux-versions) for details.
+- For OS versions with a Network Tracer: Network connections between processes and containers, including network traffic telemetry.
+See the [supported Linux versions](/setup/agent/windows.md#supported-windows-versions) for details.

 ## See also

-* [StackState Agent](/setup/agent/linux.md) installed on a Fedora host that is able to connect to StackState.
+* [StackState Agent](/setup/agent/windows.md) installed on a Fedora host that is able to connect to StackState.
 * [StackState Agent StackPack](/stackpacks/integrations/agent.md) installed in StackState.